ychen595/MSiA_400_G12/README.md

 - Define the appropiate ML learning question to address the buisness problem.

 - Keep working on the data cleansing and EDA.

+### Oct 22th - Oct 28st
+**What we’ve done this week:**
+- Continue EDA work to explore feature distribution; taken outliers.
+- Discuss more details on both of the business problems scope and try to choose one with more business insights.

+**What we're going to do the next week (Oct 29th-Nov.
+5th)** Try to finish EDA work
+Pick one of the business proposals.